abielalejandro/identify/README.md

 Development and Implementation of Management Projects.

-Techical tools used: J2EE, Angular 1, ReactJs, Ionic, Node, Express, MySQL, SQL Server.
+Technical tools used: J2EE, Angular 1, ReactJs, Ionic, Node, Express, MySQL, SQL Server.
 PostgreSQL.

 Design and implement arquitectures in order to accomplish projects goals.